AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Notice both the fallback (as a prop) and what is loaded after the Promises resolves (the "Lazy node", in this case the <code>DelayedMessage</code>) are all there.

 The Payload both itself streams in in chunks *and* references spots in the Virtual DOM where Promises will later be resolved.
-In this way React and RSC-supporting meta-frameworks endeavor to improve both real and perceived performance for the user, letting the user see receive UI as soon as possible.
+In this way React and RSC-supporting meta-frameworks endeavor to improve both real and perceived performance for the user, letting the user see UI as soon as possible.

 But where does flight data stream *to* really?
 It must be somewhere in the React codebase.